yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![This screenshot of the WSL window shows the output from connecting to mongo.](media/Ex1-Task1.5.png)

-6. To initialize the local database with test content, first navigate to the content-init directory and run npm install
+6. To initialize the local database with test content, first navigate to the content-init directory and run npm install.

     ```bash
     cd content-init
     npm install
     ```

-7. Initialize the database
+7. Initialize the database.

     ```bash
     nodejs server.js